 30 years after they were introduced, spreadsheets remain heavily used in the business world.
-This dependency is almost never a good thing.
+This dependency on spreadsheets is almost never a good thing.
 Every company Triple Helix has worked with has convoluted, error-filled, opaque, human-dependent Excel processes in place.
-Talk to any organization about their reliance on spreadsheets, and comments like these will surface:
+Talk to any organization about their dependency on spreadsheets, and comments like these will surface:

 - “I am totally dependent on 11 spreadsheets to get my job done, which I know is way too many.
 And the worst part is that I only have a solid understanding of the calculations and logic for 3 of them.”

 - “I spend more time making sure my spreadsheets are accurate than I do analyzing the data in them.
 As the CFO for this company, that is just ridiculous.”

 - “When it comes to making important decisions, I am really uncomfortable relying on figures spit out of a huge spreadsheet that 8 different people have worked on.”

 - “It’s frightening that all these Excel spreadsheets we use are determining forecasts, monthly profitability and other things, instead of the systems we have which are supposed to be doing that.”